Pleasantville Cottage Campus

 JCCA is one of the oldest and most respected providers of residential treatment care in New York State.
 The programs on JCCA's Pleasantville Cottage Campus been a part of the Pleasantville community since 1912.
-The children, ages 7-21, live in 20 cottages, and are served by four distinctive programs: Pleasantville Cottage School, Edenwald Center, Pleasantville START and Gateways.
+The children, ages 7-21, live in 20 cottages, and are served by five distinctive programs: Pleasantville Cottage School, Edenwald Center, The Center for Healing, Pleasantville START and Gateways.
 The Campus has two special education schools run by the Mount Pleasant Union Free School District, a health center providing medical and dental services, a substance abuse clinic, a recreation center and gym, a swimming pool and athletic fields.

 Contributing to the Community:

 JCCA has been part of the Westchester community for over 100 years and is proud to give back in various ways.
-Read our infographic to find out how The Cottage Schools contribute to the Mt.
+Read our infographic to find out how the Pleasantville Cottage Campus contributes to the Mt.
 Pleasant and surrounding Westchester communities.